Computer Science Courses

 Web Foundations

 Introduces the student to the fundamentals of the internet and web page design and development.
 Students will be shown how to use the internet, text editors, and build basic web pages using HTML coding.
 This will include, but not be limited to hyperlinks, tables, basic CSS styling, frames and forms.
 The student will also be given demonstrations and assignments using a WYSIWYG editor.
-Computing proficiency is required for a passing grade in this course.

 Computer Science